draperlaboratory/cozy/docs/source/gettingstarted.rst

 set of constraints is in terms of these symbolic variables.
 We can think of the constraints as creating a predicate that exactly determines the subset of the input that leads to a specific state.
-Taking the conjunction of the constrains is therefore equivalent to creating a predicate that restricts the set of input values to the intersection of the input set for state A and state B. If this predicate is satisfiable, then this intersection of sets is nonempty, which means that there is at
+Taking the conjunction of the constraints is therefore equivalent to creating a predicate that restricts the set of input values to the intersection of the input set for state A and state B. If this predicate is satisfiable, then this intersection of sets is nonempty, which means that there is at